 I like the idea that around the same table you have experts from academia, experts from research and development in the industrial world, policymakers, experts from NGOs, and representatives from startups and civil society.
 Academia has a duty to provide advice and insight to support technological and business development that improves society.

-Are organisations prepared for eventual regulation in ethical AI?
+Are organizations prepared for eventual regulation in ethical AI?

 More conversations about what the best legislation is should start now.
 I am happy with the first step we’ve taken at the European Union level, with a high-level expert group on the ethics of AI (disclosure: I am a member).
 I think this will help the development of not only the technology, but also normative rules and legal frameworks.

-Do you think organisations can self regulate or is legislation necessary?
+Do you think organizations can self regulate or is legislation necessary?

 Putting this question as an either/or is common, but I reject that.
 We need both self-regulation and legislation as they are two complimentary tools.
 To win a tennis game, you need to play according to the rules, this is the law, but you also need to develop your skills through discipline and training, and have a winning strategy, and that is ethics and self-regulation.
 For example, there is no legislation today that forces a company to publish open source software for AI solutions, for example.
 While I think this would be a good idea, it would need to be done carefully, because it could also be misused.
 I like the idea that a company sees publishing and making their own software available as a matter of default as opposed to say, “the law doesn’t require it, therefore we’re not going to do it.”